jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/5_eligibility_criteria.md

 ---
 id: eligibility_criteria
 title: "5.
 Eligibility criteria"
+summary:
-checklist: Specify the inclusion and exclusion criteria for the review and how studies were grouped for the syntheses.
+    text: Specify the inclusion and exclusion criteria for the review and how studies were grouped for the syntheses.
 ---

 Specify the inclusion and exclusion criteria for the review and how studies were grouped for the syntheses